flame/hqrrp/README.md

 ```

 This routine is stored in the file `FLA_HQRRP_UT_blk_var2.c`.
-The file `simple_test.c` contain a main program to test it.
+The file `simple_test.c` in this folder contains a main program to test it.